staxrip/staxrip/README.md

 # StaxRip x64

-Modern x64 video encoding GUI for many powerfull x64 video tools such as AviSynth+, VapourSynth, mkvtoolnix, x264, x265, Intel and NVIDIA GPU encoding, eac3to, ffmpeg and many more.
+Modern x64 video encoding GUI for many powerful x64 video tools such as AviSynth+, VapourSynth, mkvtoolnix, x264, x265, Intel and NVIDIA GPU encoding, eac3to, ffmpeg and many more.
 All tools and more then 20 AviSynth+ or VapourSynth plugins are included.

 # Features